greg-raven/Uncommon-Sense/_posts/2018-07-12-protect-the-constitution.md

 tag: 'Thomas Sowell'
 ---

-The Constitution cannot protect you if you don’t protect the Constitution with your votes against anyone who violates it.
+The Constitution cannot protect you if you don't protect the Constitution with your votes against anyone who violates it.
 Those government officials who want more power are not going to stop unless they get stopped.